 There is a range of ways you can help out at a fun run event.
 If you are running in the event you may wish to help out before race day.
 We’ve compiled a list of tasks that are usually on offer.
 Most of these do not require any prior experience at all – just your willingness to help and contribute time.

 - Events usually have a bib collection point prior to event day at either a local running shop or the race expo.
 Volunteers are needed to help hand out bibs (not collect money – simply look up names and find bibs)

 - This role is essential and may encompass a variety of tasks (usually volunteers will be told prior to the day which area will be their focus).
 This can involve things like unpacking gear, arranging registration desks, helping assemble tents, hanging signage etc. It usually takes a few hours (and may require an early start if the event is early)

 - This is where participants who have not yet collected their bibs can pick them up on the day.
 It usually only takes 1-2 hours

 - This never involves directing traffic (that is done by police and SES).
-Officials are often needed to stand at a corner/intersection to make sure runners go the correct way.
+Marshals are often needed to stand at a corner/intersection to make sure runners go the correct way.

 - Course marshals are given a vest and placed in a specific area of the course.

-- Course Officials may need to attend a 1-hour briefing prior to the event (where you are issued a temporary traffic warden permit).
+- Course marshals may need to attend a 1-hour briefing prior to the event (where you are issued a temporary traffic warden permit).

 - Assist in the setup and pack-up of the water and electrolyte stations along the course.

-- Help distribute/direct runners to fruit at the finish.
+- Help distribute/direct runners to fruit and/or water at the finish.